 Tessian’s mission is to secure the human layer by empowering people to do their best work, without security getting in their way.

-Insider threats are a big problem for organizations across industries, especially now with mass layoffs and new remote-working arrangements.
+Insider threats are a big problem for organizations across industries.
 Why?
 Because they’re so hard to detect.
 After all, insiders have legitimate access to systems and data, unlike the external bad actors many security policies and tools help defend against.

 It could be anyone, from a careless employee to a rogue business partner.